Dimitrios Papadopoulos (footballer, born 1981): Panthrakikos

 In the summer of 2012 he moved to Panthrakikos.
 He made his debut against his former team Panathinaikos, scoring the winning goal.
 On 8 October he scored a penalty in the 1–0 away victory against Levadiakos, another ex-team.
 On 11 November 2012, Papadopoulos scored his fourth goal of the season against Asteras Tripolis giving the victory to Panthrakikos and he was elected Man of the Match.
 On 26 November 2012 he scored two goals against Aris Thessaloniki allowing Panthrakikos to win 4–0.
 Papadopoulos had not scored two goals in one match of the Greek league since 26 November 2006.
 On 15 December 2012 he scored the second goal of the 2–0 away win against Kerkyra.
-On 16 January 2013 he made his first appearance in the Greek Cup after several years against Apollon Smyrni replacing Leonidas Kyvelidis in the 78th minute.
+On 16 January 2013 he made his first appearance in the Greek Cup after several years against Apollon Smyrnis replacing Leonidas Kyvelidis in the 78th minute.
 On 19 January 2013, he scored another goal against Panathinaikos at the Athens Olympic Stadium, drawing the goal of Toché.
 On 13 March 2013 he reached the semifinals of the Greek Cup with Panthrakikos.
-On 7 April 2013 he scored a penalty leading to a 3–1 win against OFI Crete; with this goal Papadopoulos reached 10 goals in the Greek Super League.
+On 7 April 2013 he scored a penalty leading to a 3–1 win against OFI with this goal Papadopoulos reached 10 goals in the Greek Super League.

 Papadopoulos was named Best Player of the Super League.
 The player of Panthrakikos stood out with his performances in the Greek Super League.
 He was the top goal-scorer of his team, scoring 11 times.
 In critical games, Papadopoulos excelled, helping his team to finish mid-table and avoid relegation comfortably.
 Panthrakikos also reached the semi-finals of the Greek Cup.
 PSAP spokesman Stamatis Sirigos added: "With his character, leadership skills and experience, Dimitros Papadopoulos helped his team-mates and boosted their confidence.
 All this combined with his ethos was recognised with his first position in the vote of professional footballers in Greece".

 On the other hand, Papadopoulos put several frustrating campaigns behind him : "I always believed I could get my career back on track," he said at Monday's award ceremony in Athens.
 "I was given that chance at Panthrakikos, where we fought a tough war in order to secure our place in the league."